Ferguson Marine shipyard chief sacked after Scottish Government describes further ferry delay as 'unacceptable'

+The unexpected development in the long-running Ferguson Marine ferries saga came as Wellbeing Economy Secretary Mairi McAllan said a further delay to one of the vessels was “unacceptable”.

-Ferguson Marine announced on Tuesday it had terminated chief executive David Tydeman’s contract, to the surprise of senior industry figures who had worked closely with him.
+Ferguson Marine announced on Tuesday it had terminated chief executive David Tydeman’s contract.

+Its spokesperson told The Scotsman: “The board made the decision to terminate David Tydeman’s contract following concerns regarding his performance.”

-The move comes despite Mr Tydeman being seen as helping to turn around the Scottish Government-owned Port Glasgow yard since being appointed two years ago.
+The move comes despite Mr Tydeman being seen as helping to turn around the Scottish Government-owned Port Glasgow yard since joining two years ago.

-Major problems with the ferries contract have been largely attributed to its two previous managements, with Mr Tydeman repeatedly highlighting the yard was having to rectify their mistakes to complete the ferries, such as sections built in the wrong order.
+Major problems with the ferries contract have been largely attributed to its two previous managements, with Mr Tydeman repeatedly highlighting the yard was having to rectify their mistakes, such as sections built in the wrong order.

 The Scottish Liberal Democrats said it appeared Mr Tydeman had been sacked for "telling uncomfortable truths”.